Inner Mongolia

 The autonomous region was established in 1947, incorporating the areas of the former Republic of China provinces of Suiyuan, Chahar, Rehe, Liaobei, and Xing'an, along with the northern parts of Gansu and Ningxia.

-Its area makes it the third largest Chinese administrative subdivision, constituting approximately 1,200,000 km2 and 12% of China's total land area.
+Its area makes it the third largest Chinese administrative subdivision, constituting approximately 1200000 km2 and 12% of China's total land area.
 Due to its long span from east to west, Inner Mongolia is geographically divided into eastern and western divisions.
 The eastern division is often included in Northeastern China (Dongbei), with major cities including Tongliao, Chifeng, Hailar, and Ulanhot.
 The western division is included in North China, with major cities including Baotou and Hohhot.
 It recorded a population of 24,706,321 in the 2010 census, accounting for 1.84% of Mainland China's total population.
 Inner Mongolia is the country's 23rd most populous province-level division.
 Han Chinese make up the majority of the population in the region; Mongols constitute a significant minority with over 4 million people, making it the largest Mongol population in the world (larger than that of the country Mongolia).
 Inner Mongolia is one of the more economically developed provinces in China with annual GDP per capita at US$14,343 (2022), ranked 8th in the nation.
-The official languages are Mandarin and Mongolian, the latter of which is written in the traditional Mongolian script, as opposed to the Mongolian Cyrillic alphabet, which is used in the country of Mongolia, formerly described as Outer Mongolia.
+As of 2021, Mandarin is the region's sole official language.
+In the region, Mongolian is written in the traditional Mongolian script, as opposed to the Mongolian Cyrillic alphabet, which is used alongside the traditional script in the country of Mongolia (formerly described as Outer Mongolia).

 Etymology

 In Chinese, the region is known as "Inner Mongolia", where the terms of "Inner" and "Outer" are derived from Manchu dorgi and tulergi (cf. Mongolian dotugadu and gadagadu).
 Inner Mongolia is distinct from Outer Mongolia, which was a term used by the Republic of China and previous governments to refer to what is now the independent state of Mongolia and the Republic of Tuva in Russia.
-The term Inner 内 (Nei) referred to the Nei Fan 内藩 (Inner Tributary), i.e., those descendants of Genghis Khan who were granted the title khan (king) in the Ming and Qing dynasties and lived in part of southern Mongolia.

 Due to the perceived Sinocentric nature of the name "Inner Mongolia", some Mongols outside of China, particularly those in the state of Mongolia and separatist groups in the West, prefer the name "Southern Mongolia".
 However, this name has not been adopted officially by any government bodies.